Cloet/veilingservice/README.md

 # Hosting

 The API relies on a PostGreSQL database, and needs a configured 'AppSetting' to work.
-For the exam the database the required database and service will be hosted using docker swarm.
+For the exam the required database and service will be hosted using docker swarm.

 # Dependency